xinyig97/trackmedown/User_Guide.md

 - run /Final Version/version3.py and your resulted database should exist in your local folder, the resulted output of watchlist is in files.xlsx
 - to access data within each database, comment out line 94-103 in /Final Version/version3.py

-### to manually whitelist ip
+### user interaction with database:

-- run 'python addwhitelist.py' and follow the prompt
+run 'python interaction.py' and follow the prompt

+- to manually whitelist ip
-### to manually delete entry from watchlist
+- to manually delete entry from watchlist
-- run 'python notwatching.py' and follow the prompt
   - notice: deletion is an one-time action and not revertable, be careful for that
+- to checkout one entry's peorid of existing

 ### to change whitelist rule / watchlist rule
 - whitelist : change should be made in /Final Version/filters.py